sktime/community-org/community_council/AGENDA.md

 1. Review of [last meeting's minutes](https://github.com/sktime/community-org/tree/main/community_council/previous_meetings)

-2. Review of actions from Apr 05 and other outstanding or ongoing actionsw
+2. Review of actions from May 17 and other outstanding or ongoing actionsw
     1. action TB: sktime domain emails - track
     2. action TB to change URL for readthedocs - track
-    3. action FK: write email with list to Arliss - track response
+    3. action FK: write email with list to Arliss. action FK chase, write again.
     4. action FK: scheduling - track
         * bring Thu-Fri and general scheduling up in core devs, formulate vote
         * propose updated schedule when interns have joined (dependent on topics, projects, etc) - post in core
     5. action TB on budget
-        * action TB: prepare monthly spreadsheet
+        * action TB: prepare monthly spreadsheet, share with CC
-        * action TB: ask numfocus for advice

-3. Decision on using UEA as a fiscal host
-    * Should UEA act as a fiscal host for money from github sponsors?
-    * If yes, what level of transparency in accounting github sponsors donations do the council want?
+    6. action FK related to pydata
+        * explore whether sprint possible at pydata
+        * explore whether core devs can meet in London around pydata

+3. summer programme org updates
+    * dev sprint and doc sprint, funding bottleneck
+    * UKRI grant, funding model
+    * pydata London updates

 4. UEA grant update
-    * hiring process: 100% PDRA post, 20% PDRA post (update on Markus)
-    * collaborator update: meeting CHIMERA and UCL

-5. summer programme updates
-    * onboarding days, May 23-25
-    * GSoC interviews concluded, offers made
-    * need to organize dev sprint - funded from UEA grant?

-6. update: pydata London
-    * accepted with topic "how to build your own estimator"
-    * June 17-19
-    * FK and Leonidas presenting
-    * organising sprint in conjunction?
-Meet in London?
+    * discussion not completed on May 17 - no involvement of sktime CC in hiring process?
+    * Tony said he cannot attend today (May 31)

-7. budget update - TB (treasurer)
+5. budget update ???
-    * monthly reports Apr (still outstanding) and May
+    * Tony not here
+    * committed to sharing spreadsheet, but not done
-    * donations
+    * actions?

-8. roll-over items:
+6. roll-over items, from ages ago:
     * FK: special roles for contributors
     * Patrick - KNIME

-9. AOB
+7. AOB

 ## Notes